How Applicant Tracking Systems Work and How to Optimize Your Resume for ATS

 How do I know if a company uses an applicant tracking system (ATS)?

-The best way to identify whether a company uses an ATS is to look at the link in your browser when you are filling out an online application.
+However, the best way to figure out whether a company uses an ATS is to look at the link in your browser when you are filling out an online application.

 Usually, the name of the applicant tracking system will be embedded right into the URL!